Meet some of our experienced and dedicated healthcare professionals

 Shruti Bangera, Masters In Neurological Physiotherapy, Senior Physiotherapist & SME, Portea

-Each session typically lasts between 15 to 30 minutes, depending on the condition being treated and the specific treatment plan.
+Most sessions last between 15 and 30 minutes depending on the condition and treatment plan.

 Doctor Consultation